marilinapisani/ParlaMint/README.md

 # ParlaMint-ES-CT
 This unannotated corpus is compiled with the parliamentary sessions of the Parliament of Catalonia between the years 2015 and 2020.

-This corpus follows the TEI format proposed by the CLARIN ParlaMint project.
+This corpus follows the [Parla-CLARIN recommendations](https://clarin-eric.github.io/parla-clarin/) proposed by the [CLARIN ParlaMint project](https://www.clarin.eu/content/parlamint-towards-comparable-parliamentary-corpora).
 It is formed by 211 parliamentary transcriptions with the metadata of all the members of the parliament and their political party during the covered years.

 It contains a total of 11.7 million words in 39 585 utterances.